We'll keep you up to date on our courses, scholarships and more.

 This course uses the applicants’ entire academic record as part of its selection considerations.

-Compulsory: Previous higher education studies with results at a pass level, including any 'single subjects of study', or successful completion of a tertiary preparatory program such as the FedUni Federation Access Studies Program (FAST).
+Compulsory: Previous higher education studies with results at a pass level, including any 'single subjects of study', or successful completion of a tertiary preparatory course such as the FedUni Federation Access Studies Program (FAST).

 This course uses the applicants’ entire academic record as part of its selection considerations.